greninger-lab/cfdna_pipeline/README.md

 | -resume  | nextflow will pick up where it left off if the previous command was interrupted for some reason.
 | -with-docker ubuntu:18.04 | Runs command with Ubuntu docker.
 | -with-trace | Outputs a trace.txt that shows which processes end up in which work/ folders.

+# Jupyter notebook
+This notebook takes files with inserts size collecting from sequencing data and generate figures accordingly.
+Supporting files can be found here at main folder or at https://github.com/greninger-lab/cfdna_pipeline/releases/tag/v.1.0 (due to the large size).